veler/BaZic/Docs/BaZic.md

 ## Does a BaZic program can return a value?

 Yes.
 If the program does not have a UI defined, the value returned by the entry point method will be considered as the program's result.
-If the program has a UI, the value returned by the function binded to the ```Closed``` event of the program's ```Window``` will be considered as the program's result.
+If the program has a UI and is based on a window, the value returned by the function binded to the ```Closed``` event of the program's ```Window``` will be considered as the program's result.

 ## Do the language keywords are case-sensitive.